CALL OR TEXT US FOR A COMPLIMENTARY CASE EVALUATION

 Legal Fights Over Rent, Repairs & Rights

-Most landlord-tenant conflicts arise from common patterns missed rent, broken lease terms, or habitability issues.
+Most landlord-tenant conflicts arise from common patterns: missed rent, broken lease terms, or habitability issues.
 But the stakes are rarely small, and the fallout from inaction can be severe.

 A Los Angeles landlord-tenant law firm frequently handles the following legal disputes: